AndrewDWhite/GalaxyGenericImporterPlugin/README.md

     %USERPROFILE%\Documents\Games\PS3
 By default the folders in `F:\Software\games\roms\PS3\out` will be populated as your game names.
 ### Playstation Portable
-This system is setup by default as an example of having two different emulators or versions of one to launch different programs in seperate folders.
+This system is setup by default as an example of having two different emulators or versions of one to launch different programs in separate folders.
 #### emulator
     %USERPROFILE%\Downloads\ppsspp_win\PPSSPPWindows64.exe
 This will end up being something like `C:\Users\andyn\Downloads\ppsspp_win\PPSSPPWindows64.exe`.
 This instance is setup to load isos of disks.

     C:\Program Files\PPSSPP\ppsspp_win\PPSSPPWindows64.exe
-This one is setup for running digital downloaded PBP from the playstation store.
+This one is setup for running digital downloaded PBP from the Playstation store.
 #### roms
     F:\Software\games\roms\psp
     %USERPROFILE%\Documents\Games\psp